Gromov-Witten/Hurwitz wall-crossing: Wall-crossing

-where we used that there is no $1/z$-term in the decomposition of the class and that The analysis of the residue on the right-hand side presented in \cite[Section 7]{YZ} applies to our case.
+where we used the description of the fixed loci from the beginning of Section \ref{secwall}.
+The analysis of the residue on the right-hand side presented in \cite[Section 7]{YZ} applies to our case, using Proposition \ref{isomophism}.
 The resulting formula is the one claimed in the statement of the theorem. \\

 We define